The Conjunction Fallacy

 Taxonomy: Probabilistic Fallacy > The Conjunction Fallacy

-Which of the following events is most likely to occur within the next year:
+Which of the following events is most likely to occur, or are they equally likely?:

 The probability of a conjunction is never greater than the probability of its conjuncts.
 In other words, the probability of two things being true can never be greater than the probability of one of them being true, since in order for both to be true, each must be true.
 However, when people are asked to compare the probabilities of a conjunction and one of its conjuncts, they sometimes judge that the conjunction is more likely than one of its conjuncts.
 This seems to happen when the conjunction suggests a scenario that is more easily imagined than the conjunct alone.

 - One of psychologists Daniel Kahneman and Amos Tversky's most famous tests of people's judgments of probabilities is known as "the Linda Problem":

 Linda is 31 years old, single, outspoken, and very bright.
 She majored in philosophy.
 As a student, she was deeply concerned with issues of discrimination and social justice, and also participated in anti-nuclear demonstrations.2

 Is it more likely that Linda is a bank teller, or a bank teller and feminist?
 Of course, it is more likely that she is the conjunct than the conjunction.
 However, the description of Linda given in the problem fits the stereotype of a feminist, whereas it doesn't fit the stereotypical bank teller.
 Because it is easy to imagine Linda as a feminist, people may misjudge that she is more likely to be both a bank teller and a feminist than a bank teller.